 The fact is I’m much more inclined to make a warm breakfast – something savory and filling.

 When many people think of hot breakfasts, their minds venture to oatmeal.
-But polenta is a terrific alternative.
+But a polenta breakfast is a terrific alternative.

 The polenta that I use is finely ground, which means it cooks very quickly.